Small Batch Blueberry Jam (No Added Pectin)

 Making Small Batch Blueberry Jam

-This easy blueberry jam isn’t technically baking, but there is definitely some science involved in getting the jam to turn out correctly.
+This blueberry jam isn’t technically baking, but there is definitely some science involved in getting the jam to turn out correctly.
 The TL/DR version of Jam Making 101: the sugar combines with the water to help create the syrupy consistency, while the heat helps to release the naturally occurring pectin which is activated by the acid.
 From there we want as much water as possible to evaporate to help concentrate and thicken the jam.
 Want more of the science behind jam making?
 Serious Eats Jam Making 101 has you covered.

-Selecting the Best Blueberries for Jam
+Selecting the Best Blueberries for No-Pectin Jam

 The best blueberries for jam making will include mainly ripe (but not overripe) blueberries, with a handful of under ripe blueberries thrown in.
 As blueberries ripen, their naturally occurring pectin, which helps the jam to thicken, begins to dissolve.
 Using all ripe or overripe berries, will make it very difficult for your jam to set up without the use of added thickeners like derived pectin, agar agar, or cornstarch.